Protein-protein interactions and the Gram-negative bacterial cell envelope

-Colicin translocation Colicins are large (40-70 kDa) protein antibiotics that parasitize a variety of outer membrane and periplasmic proteins in Escherichia coli.
-Known generically as bacteriocins these toxins serve as important agents of competition between microbial communities.
-We focus on nuclease colicins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to deliver a toxic domain to the cytoplasm, in the process traversing both the outer and inner membranes.
-Hence, colicin translocation represents a highly simplified model for protein import into a cell.
+Bacteriocin translocation – Bacteriocins are species-specific protein antibiotics that parasitize a variety of outer membrane and periplasmic proteins in Gram-negative bacteria.
+Much of our work has focused on the entry mechanism of colicins, which target Escherichia coli, but we have also begun studies on pyocins, which target Pseudomonas aeruginosa.
+These toxins serve as important agents of competition within microbial communities.
+We focus on nuclease bacteriocins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to establish a translocon complex that delivers a toxic domain into the cell.
+Hence, bacteriocin translocation represents a highly simplified model for cellular protein import.

 Developing bacteriocins as protein antibiotics – The rise of multidrug resistant bacteria coupled with the lack of new classes of antibiotics in over 30 years means there is a pressing and urgent need for new antibiotics especially for molecules that target pathogenic Gram-negative bacteria.

 In collaboration with groups in Oxford, Glasgow, the Sanger Institute and UCL, we are exploiting the species selectivity and potency of bacteriocins as antimicrobials for Pseudomonas aeruginosa and Klebsiella pneumoniae, which are major causes of opportunistic and hospital-acquired infections world-wide.